editor-js/awesome-editorjs/readme.md

 * [@editorjs/simple-image](https://github.com/editor-js/simple-image) — add images to article by pasting image URLs. no server-side uploader required
 * [@editorjs/link](https://github.com/editor-js/link) — link with preview
 * [@editorjs/attaches](https://github.com/editor-js/attaches) — attach files to your article
-* [@editorjs/embed](https://github.com/editor-js/embed) — pasted patterns handling and inserts iframe with embedded content.
+* [@editorjs/embed](https://github.com/editor-js/embed) — pasted patterns handling and inserts iframe with embedded content
+* [simple-image-editorjs](https://github.com/PaulKinlan/simple-image) — fork of the SimpleImage repository.
+It adds in extra functionality such as a toolbar to add images (rather than just drag and drop) and uses blob URL's to improve memory usage

 #### Table